tmatijev/jquery.jsBem/README.md

 }
 ```

-This can be achieved even more better, using parent root:
+This can be achieved even better, using parent root:

 ```scss
 .person {